packardG/cs326-TeamLoon/README.md

  *Team*

  This view provides a brief bio of each team member, his year, and his purpose in the project.
-It also includes our app logo, and a count of the team members (including John Doe).
+It also includes our app logo, and a count of the team members (including the legendary John Doe).

  *404*